openSUSE/news-o-o/_posts/2008-09-11-opensuse-kde-bug-squashing-days-20-21-september.markdown

 During the event the community will be in the #opensuse-kde channel on irc.freenode.org to help you out in whatever you might need.
 The openSUSE KDE mailing list is also a great way to communicate with the KDE community.

 See the [openSUSE KDE Bug Squashing Days page](//en.opensuse.org/KDE/Bug_Slashing/20080920) for more and updated information.
-Das ist ein puffer-speicher, [https://hausarbeithilfe.com](https://hausarbeithilfe.com/) in dem die seiten gespeichert werden, die sie aufrufen